pribis/pysslwatch/README.md

 PYSSLWATCH_NOTIFY_EMAIL
 PYSSLWATCH_FROM_EMAIL

-As already mentioned, these will be overridden by the config.yml.
+As already mentioned, these will be overridden by the config.yaml.

 Most of the configuration file is self-explanatory, but a couple of items are worth mentioning.

+- debug.
+0 will not print anything and will only send warning/critical.
+1 will print info AND send all of the checks. > 1 will print but send nothng.
-warn: the number of days within which you should be warned of pending expiration.
+- warn: the number of days within which you should be warned of pending expiration.
-critical: Like warn but now you *really* ought to do something soon.
+- critical: Like warn but now you *really* ought to do something soon.
+-  ignore:
-ignore: confs will ignore an entire configuration file. domains will ignore a single domain.
+   - confs will ignore an entire configuration file.
+   - domains will ignore a single domain.
 You may use either/both or neither.

 ### Usage
 The way I use it is to put the contents of the pysslwatch folder somewhere and then